 Athabasca is an intermediate liquids weighted producer with a position in three of Alberta's most active resource plays: the oil sands, Montney and Duvernay.
-The Company is organized into a Light Oil Division and a Thermal Oil Division.
-As at December 31, 2020, our principal properties in the Light Oil Division were in the Greater Placid area and in the Greater Kaybob area near the Town of Fox Creek in northwestern Alberta.
-The Thermal Oil Division includes several major project areas in the Athabasca region of northeastern Alberta and, as at December 31, 2020, our producing properties included our Leismer and Hangingstone Projects.
+The Company is organized into a Thermal Oil Division and a Light Oil Division.
+As at December 31, 2022, our principal properties in the Thermal Oil Division include the Leismer and Hangingstone producing projects and longer term development leases including Corner (a top tier extension of the Leismer field) and Dover West.
+The Light Oil Division includes the Greater Placid area and the Greater Kaybob area near the Town of Fox Creek in northwestern Alberta.